Tips to help you avoid jet lag.

 Resist the Urge to Nap

-This is bad news for those that like to sleep during long flights.
+This is bad news for those who like to sleep during long flights.
 Taking that time to get some shuteye is going to make it harder to adjust to a new time zone when you land if it’s daytime there.
 You’re better off to force yourself to stay awake (bring a book or watch a movie to pass the time instead) so you can counteract some of the changes to your circadian rhythm and create an irresistible desire to sleep at bedtime.
 If it’s nighttime where you’re headed, though, don’t worry about sleeping, as you can head to bed as soon as you arrive.

 Another solution here though is what I do - and it's probably not the correct solution but I'll share it anyhow.
 Since most flights headed East from San Diego depart super early in the morning, I just stay up the night before.
 Then I take short naps on the plane so that I can function ... but still leaving me tired enough that my need for sleep overpowers my resistance from my body telling me that it isn't time yet.
 That's works better heading East than West but it's what I do to cope with 6:20 am boarding times.